Signs and symptoms — other than short stature — vary considerably across the spectrum of disorders.

 - Progressive development of swayed lower back

 - Adult height ranging from 3 feet (91 cm) to just over 4 feet (122 cm)

 Proportionate dwarfism results from medical conditions present at birth or appearing in early childhood that limit overall growth and development.
-Therefore, the head, trunk and limbs are all small, but they are proportionate to each other.
+So the head, trunk and limbs are all small, but they're proportionate to each other.
 Because these disorders affect overall growth, many of them result in poor development of one or more body systems.

 - Height below the third percentile on standard pediatric growth charts